CoatiSoftware/idea-sourcetrail/README.rst

 idea-sourcetrail
 ==========

-idea-sourcetrail is a plugin for Jetbrain IDEs to communicate with Sourcetrail_.
+Sourcetrail plugin for idea IDEs like Intellij or CLion.
+Provides synchronization with Sourcetrail_.

 .. _Sourcetrail: https://sourcetrail.com